Hi there!

 Founded - Drunk Yoga® (went viral) + The Uplift Center (school for belonging)

-Author of - Drunk Yoga: 50 Wine & Yoga Poses to Lift Your Spirit(s)
+Author of - Drunk Yoga®: 50 Wine & Yoga Poses to Lift Your Spirit(s)

-Also - Solo performance artist.
-Kill the Buddha — one-woman show about the cost of self-optimization
+Solo-Performance Artist - Currently touring "Kill the Buddha," new one-woman show about the cost of self-optimization

 Home base - Beacon, NY (Hudson Valley)